Similarity-Distance-Magnitude Activations: Abstract

 \section{Abstract}

-We introduce a more robust and interpretable formulation of the standard softmax activation function commonly used with neural networks by adding \textsc{Similarity} (i.e., correctly predicted depth-matches into training) awareness and \textsc{Distance}-to-training-distribution awareness to the existing output \textsc{Magnitude} (i.e., decision-boundary) awareness.
-When used as the final-layer activation with language models, the resulting \textsc{Similarity}-\textsc{Distance}-\textsc{Magnitude} (\textsc{sdm}) activation function is more robust than the softmax function to co-variate shifts and out-of-distribution inputs in high-probability regions, and provides interpretability-by-exemplar via dense matching.
-Complementing the prediction-conditional estimates, the \textsc{sdm} activation enables a partitioning of the class-wise empirical CDFs to guard against low class-wise recall among selective classifications.
-These properties make it preferable for selective classification, even when considering post-hoc calibration methods over the softmax.
+We introduce the \textsc{Similarity}-\textsc{Distance}-\textsc{Magnitude} (\textsc{sdm}) activation function, a more robust and interpretable formulation of the standard $\softmax$ activation function, adding \textsc{Similarity} (i.e., correctly predicted depth-matches into training) awareness and \textsc{Distance}-to-training-distribution awareness to the existing output \textsc{Magnitude} (i.e., decision-boundary) awareness, and enabling interpretability-by-exemplar via dense matching.
+We further introduce the $\sdm$ estimator, based on a data-driven partitioning of the class-wise empirical CDFs via the $\sdm$ activation, to control the class- and prediction-conditional accuracy among selective classifications.
+When used as the final-layer activation over pre-trained language models for selective classification, the $\sdm$ estimator is more robust to covariate shifts and out-of-distribution inputs than existing calibration methods using $\softmax$ activations, while remaining informative over in-distribution data.